Post

 git config core.hooksPath .githooks

-4. Create worktree for your machine (example for darknova):
+4. Create worktree for the machine (example for darknova):

 1